 Florence Nightingale Day

-The Florence Nightingale Day was part of our continuing efforts to promote mathematics and statistics and especially the participation of women in those subjects.
-The day was aimed especially at female students in year 12 but was open to male students too.
-It was organised by Dr Nadia Mazza and Dr James Groves, with help from colleagues and post-graduate students.
+The Florence Nightingale Day is part of our continuing efforts to promote mathematics and statistics and especially the participation of women in those subjects.
+The day is aimed especially at female students in year 12 but is open to male students too.

 While Florence Nightingale is well-known for her medical work as a nurse, she was also a pioneer in statistics, especially in the use of visualisation of statistical data.
 A description of this work may be found in her biography on the MacTutor History of Mathematics archive, along with a large number of biographies of other female mathematicians.